junxit/us-congress-bills-117/metadata.md

 - 2021-09-23 — Placed on the Union Calendar, Calendar No. 91.
 - 2021-09-23 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-127.
 - 2021-09-23 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 117-127.
+- 2021-10-12 — Rule H. Res.
+716 passed House.
+- 2021-10-12 — Rules Committee Resolution H. Res.
+716 Reported to House.
+Rule provides for consideration of H.R.
+2119, H.R.
+3110 and H.R.
+3992.
+The resolution provides that H. Res.
+188, agreed to March 8, 2021, is amended by striking "October 27, 2021" each place it appears and inserting "November 18, 2021.
+- 2021-11-03 — Amendment (A002) offered by Mr. Pappas. (consideration: CR H6164-6165; text: CR H6164)
+- 2021-11-03 — Amendment (A003) offered by Mr. Keller. (consideration: CR H6166-6167; text: CR H6166)
+- 2021-11-03 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2021-11-03 — Considered under the provisions of rule H. Res.
+716. (consideration: CR H6158-6167; text: CR H6158)
+- 2021-11-03 — DEBATE - Pursuant to the provisions of H.Res.
+716, the House proceeded with 10 minutes of debate on the Keller amendment No. 2.
+- 2021-11-03 — DEBATE - Pursuant to the provisions of H.Res.
+716, the House proceeded with 10 minutes of debate on the Pappas amendment No. 1.
+- 2021-11-03 — DEBATE - The House proceeded with one hour of debate on H.R.
+3992.
+- 2021-11-03 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-11-03 — House amendment offered
+- 2021-11-03 — House amendment offered
+- 2021-11-03 — House amendment offered
+- 2021-11-03 — House amendment offered/reported by: Amendment (A002) offered by Mr. Pappas.(consideration: CR H6164-6165; text: CR H6164)
+- 2021-11-03 — House amendment offered/reported by: Amendment (A003) offered by Mr. Keller.(consideration: CR H6166-6167; text: CR H6166)
+- 2021-11-03 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2021-11-03 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Keller amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Keller demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-11-03 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Pappas amendment No. 1, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Good demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2021-11-03 — Pursuant to clause 1(c) of Rule XIX, further consideration of H.R.
+3992 is postponed.
+- 2021-11-03 — Rule provides for consideration of H.R.
+2119, H.R.
+3110 and H.R.
+3992.
+The resolution provides that H. Res.
+188, agreed to March 8, 2021, is amended by striking "October 27, 2021" each place it appears and inserting "November 18, 2021.
+- 2021-11-03 — The previous question was ordered on the amendment (A002) pursuant to the rule.
+- 2021-11-03 — The previous question was ordered on the amendment (A003) pursuant to the rule.
+- 2021-11-04 — Amendment agreed to by House: On agreeing to the Pappas amendment (A002) Agreed to by the Yeas and Nays: 225 - 201 (Roll no. 356).
+- 2021-11-04 — Amendment failed by House: On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 197 - 228 (Roll no. 357).
+- 2021-11-04 — Considered as unfinished business. (consideration: CR H6193-6195)
+- 2021-11-04 — House amendment agreed to: On agreeing to the Pappas amendment (A002) Agreed to by the Yeas and Nays: 225 - 201 (Roll no. 356).
+- 2021-11-04 — House amendment not agreed to: On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 197 - 228 (Roll no. 357).
+- 2021-11-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-11-04 — On agreeing to the Keller amendment (A003) Failed by the Yeas and Nays: 197 - 228 (Roll no. 357).
+- 2021-11-04 — On agreeing to the Pappas amendment (A002) Agreed to by the Yeas and Nays: 225 - 201 (Roll no. 356).
+- 2021-11-04 — On passage Passed by the Yeas and Nays: 224 - 200 (Roll no. 358).
+- 2021-11-04 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 224 - 200 (Roll no. 358).
+- 2021-11-04 — Roll call votes on amendments in House
+- 2021-11-04 — Roll call votes on amendments in House
+- 2021-11-04 — The previous question was ordered pursuant to the rule.